Must a website give up the name or email of an alleged anonymous defamer?

 Why do some judges grant subpoenas forcing ISPs to hand over identifying information, but other judges won’t?

-We’ll answer these questions – and several more about defamation law in general — below.
+We’ll answer these questions –- and more — below.

 Free Speech v.
 Defamation

-Oftentimes, when news of an online defamation lawsuit hits headlines, assumptions are made and free speech screeds slither through the Internet like a zombie swarm – gaining force and riling emotions along the way.
+Sometimes, when an online defamation lawsuit makes news, the peanut gallery jumps on assumptions and free speech screeds spread like a zombie swarm – gaining force and riling emotions along the way.

-Now, before you start yelling at me, let’s be clear: Of course, free speech is important!
+Now, before you disagree, let’s be clear: Of course free speech is important!
 It’s THE essential component of a healthy society – 100%.
 We should – nay, must — be allowed to voice negative opinions about everything.

 If we’re telling the truth.